Mr-Precise/linux-kernel-with-amdgpu-bin/README.md

 ## linux kernel for 64bit (amd64) with latest amdgpu drivers.

-- I cannot publish future updates due to that video card has broken (Random GPU artifacts) ☹
+- I cannot publish future updates due to that video card has broken. ☹
 But I'll try to do something with these